Se piovesse il tuo nome

-"Se piovesse il tuo nome" (in Italian, "If it rains your name") is a song by Italian singer Elisa.
-It was written by singer-songwriter Calcutta, Vanni Casagrande and Dario Faini and produced by Elisa with Andrea Rigonat and Taketo Gohara.
+"Se piovesse il tuo nome" is a song by Italian singer Elisa, released through Universal Music Group on September 28, 2018 as the lead single from her tenth studio album Diari aperti.

+It was written by Calcutta, Vanni Casagrande and Dario Faini and produced by Elisa with Andrea Rigonat and Taketo Gohara.
-It was released by Universal Music Group on 28 September 2018 as the first single from Elisa's tenth studio album Diari aperti.
 On 14 December 2018 it was released a version of the single sung with its author Calcutta.

 "Se piovesse il tuo nome" peaked at number 4 on the Italian FIMI Singles Chart and was certified double platinum in Italy.
+It was praised by Italian music critics and named of the best song of the year.